dewayneh57/ACS5413/ReadMe.md

 The application also includes local notifications when it is time to take certain prescriptions as a reminder to the user.

+The application uses an internal SQLite database to store all the persistent data, and synchronizes it with Firebase when online.
+This allows the information to be entered, updated, and referenced even when the device is not connected to a network.